We Can Guide You Through the Legal Process

 Child custody and child support are more complicated for unmarried parents.
 If the father was not legally recognized by the court, the parents will have to take steps to make this happen before custody or child support actions can be filed.

 The Ewing Law Office LLC provides representation to fathers and mothers who are not married.
 We understand the challenges that unmarried parents face.
 You can rely on us to listen carefully to you before we suggest a way to move forward.
-To schedule a free 30-minute initial consultation to discuss unmarried parents, child custody and child support, please call (615) 800-3720.
+To schedule a no obligation initial consultation to discuss unmarried parents, child custody and child support, please call (615) 800-3720.

 Take the First Step Today